catalingheorghe/learning-activities/sysadmin/book_the_linux_command_line/notes_the_linux_command_line.md

 **`<cmd: genisoimage; wodim;>`**

-To make an ISO image on an existing CD-ROM, we can simpy use `dd` like in the above example (from CD-ROM device to local file). (for audio CDs, look at `cdrdao` command)
+To make an ISO image of an existing CD-ROM, we can simpy use `dd` like in the above example (from CD-ROM device to local file). (for audio CDs, look at `cdrdao` command)

 To create an ISO image with the contents of a directory